mmontag/chip-player-js/README.md

  * Channels manager has been improved (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
  * Nuked OPL3 1.8 emulator got some optimizations ported from 1.7 where they are was applied previously (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
  * Reworked rhythm-mode percussions system, WOPL banks with rhythm-mode percussions
+ * Added Public Domain Opal OPL3 emulator made by Reality (a team who originally made the Reality Adlib Tracker) (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
+ * Added LGPL licensed JavaOPL3 emulator made by Robson Cozendey in Java and later rewritten into C++ for GZDoom (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)

 ## 1.4.0   2018-10-01
  * Implemented a full support for Portamento!
 (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)